EMISWAP-COM/emiswap-v2-subgraph/README.md

-# Mooniswap Subgraph
+# EmiSwap Subgraph

-[Mooniswap](https://mooniswap.exchange/) is a decentralized protocol for automated token exchange on Ethereum.
+[EmiSwap](https://emiswap.com/) is a decentralized protocol for automated token exchange on Ethereum.

 This subgraph dynamically tracks any pair created by the mooniswap factory.
-It tracks of the current state of Mooniswap contracts, and contains derived stats for things like historical data and USD prices.
+It tracks of the current state of EmiSwap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Mooniswap, pairs or tokens, aggregated by day
+- historical data on EmiSwap, pairs or tokens, aggregated by day

 ## Running Locally